neondatabase/website/content/docs/guides/wundergraph.md

 The deployment will take one or two minutes.

+### Neon-Wundergraph integration video

-### One minute video on how to integrate Neon into your WunderGraph project
+This one minute video demonstrates how to integrate Neon into your WunderGraph project.

 [![How to integrate Neon into your WunderGraph project](/docs/guides/wundergraph_video_thumbnail_1.jpg)](https://www.youtube.com/watch?v=cu5vwql5q0A)